SCT-lab/DigiFungi/README.md

 **All files over 100MB have been compressed and require unzipping**

-Development work by Reda Šimbelytė, project managed by Will Hurst (will.hurst@wur.nl) The project was funded by Wageningen University and Research Coporate Value Creation
+Development work by Reda Šimbelytė, project managed by Will Hurst (will.hurst@wur.nl).
+The project was funded by Wageningen University and Research Coporate Value Creation.

 <p align="center">
   <a href="https://www.linkedin.com/company/sct-lab"><img src="https://github.com/SCT-lab/DigiFungi/blob/main/images/SCT-WUR.png" alt="SCT Lab" width="100"></a>